mabdinur/starterprojectspring/README.md

 By default Spring Boot runs a Tomcat server on the port 8080.
 This tutorial assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
 This is because we hard coded the SecondService end point in FirstServiceController.SS_URL.
 To run SecondServiceApplication on port 8081 include `server.port=8081` in the resources/application.properties file.

 Run both the FirstService and SecondService projects in terminal or using an IDE (ex.
 Eclipse).
 The end point for FirstService should be `http://localhost:8080/message` and `http://localhost:8081/time` for SecondService.
-Type both urls in a browser and ensure you get a Http.OK response.
+Type both urls in a browser and ensure you receive a 200 response.

 To visualize this trace add a trace exporter to one or both of your applications.
-Instructions on how to setup LogExporter and Jaeger can be seen in section 1.
-You can also follow your trace using a debugger and tracking the request headers.
+Instructions on how to setup LogExporter and Jaeger can be seen [above](#tracer-configuration).

 To create a distributed trace enter `http:\\localhost:8080/time` in a browser.
 This trace should include a span for FirstService and a span for SecondService.